pretzelhammer/rust-blog/posts/rust-in-non-rust-servers.md

 #### Wasm bindings by hand

 The funny thing about Wasm is that it only supports four data types: `i32`, `i64`, `f32`, and `f64`.
 Yet for our use-case we need to pass a string from the host to a Wasm function, and the Wasm function needs to return an array to the host.
 Wasm doesn't have strings or arrays.
-So how are we suppose to solve this problem?
+So how are we supposed to solve this problem?

 The answer hinges on having a couple insights:
 - The Wasm module's memory is shared between the Wasm instance and the host, both can read and modify it.